alphagov/pe-charts/README.md

 data if they want to combine it with data from another source or collate it differently.

+## TODO
+There's still a lot to do to make the colours, fonts, data labels more accessible - this is really just a proof of the concept of building the chart from the HTML table data.

 ## Progressive enhancement

 GDS uses progressive enhancement to build pages that work as raw